qtcloudservices/qtc-ghost/README.md

 ### 1. Create MAR and MDB instances.

-Use Qt Cloud Services [management console](https://console.qtcloudservices.com) to create the instances.
+Ghost will require Node.js runtime environment and a database.
+Use Qt Cloud Services [management console](https://console.qtcloudservices.com) to create these instances.

 * Select **Mini** runtime size for MAR instance.
 * Select **MySQL 5.6** for MDB with the amount of memory you feel comfortable.
 For small blog with few visitors the 256MB memory is enough.

-### 2. Create database into MDB.
+### 2. Create MDB database.

-Take [MySQL remote access](https://developer.qtcloudservices.com/mdb/key-concepts/remote-access) to MDB instance and create new database for the Ghost.
+[Establish SSH tunnel and port forwarding](https://developer.qtcloudservices.com/mdb/key-concepts/remote-access) to MDB instance, and access the database with `mysql` client using your MDB instance credentials.
+Create database for ghost.
+With `mysql` command line tool, type:

 ```sh
 mysql> create database ghost_db